 - Make the pie crust by incorporating sea salt, flour, and butter until a coarse, sandy-looking meal forms.
 This can be done in a bowl with your hands or in a food processor.
 Add cold water and continue working or pulsing the mixture until a dough forms.
 Shape into a disc (like a hockey puck), wrap in plastic, and chill for at least 30 minutes.

 - Meanwhile, preheat oven to 400 degrees.
-Using a fork or knife, pierce sweet potatoes several times then place directly on oven rack with a sheet pan underneath to catch any drippings.
+Using a fork or knife, pierce sweet potatoes several times with a fork or knife (this will help them let out steam as they bake) then place directly on oven rack with a sheet pan underneath to catch any drippings.
 Roast for about 45 minutes or until tender then set aside to cool.
 You can place them in the refrigerator to speed up this process.

 - Reduce oven heat to 375 degrees.
 Roll out chilled pie crust and place in a 9-inch pie pan.
 Remove excess dough from around sides of pan and crimp or style edges, as desired.
 Prick bottom of dough with a fork a few times then par bake for about 15 minutes then remove and decrease oven heat to 350 degrees.
 See notes about par baking below.